THE FIRES OF POMPEII

 Rose pursed her lips, trying to recall the formerly-instinctual part of her brain that had allowed her to, for once, understand the TARDIS' controls as though they were a natural extension of her own mind.

 She pulled back, clearing her throat.
-"Anyway, where are we going?" she asked idly, but brightly, telling herself in a convincing tone that she was the human Rose Tyler, and this was who she was meant to be.
+"Anyway, where are we going?" she asked idly, but brightly, telling herself in a convincing tone that she was the human Rose Tyler, and she was who she was meant to be.

 "Right!" he answered hurriedly, gaze returning to the controls as he span a dial and flicked a final switch.
 "Bit of a surprise, really.
 Wouldn't want to spoil it," he winked at her.